Questions about using light producing devices to produce hypnosis and videotapes for providing an introduction to hypnosis.

 At the Banyan Hypnosis Center for Training & Services, Inc. we see use a video tape entitled, The Truth About Hypnosis.
 It is simply a video recording of me in our classroom, giving what we call a pre-talk.
 It is designed to inform our clients and remove fears and misconceptions that they may have about hypnosis.
 As I learned from Gerald F. Kein, many years ago, if we remove these fears and misconceptions then everyone of normal intelligence, who is willing to follow instructions can be hypnotized.
 So it is worth taking the time to address common fears and misconceptions.
 We have saved thousands of hours by simply showing this video to our clients before their first session.
 Also by using the video we are sure that we don’t leave anything important out of the talk.
 The pre-talk only needed to be done right once.

-Then when the hypnotherapist begins the pre-hypnosis interview, he or she can simply ask clients if they have any questions about anything on the video, or if they have any other questions about hypnosis.
-The therapist only needs to address questions not covered in the videotape (or DVD).
+Then when the hypnotist begins the pre-hypnosis interview, he or she can simply ask clients if they have any questions about anything on the video, or if they have any other questions about hypnosis.
+The hypnotist only needs to address questions not covered in the videotape (or DVD).

 In addition our clients seem to respond favorably to seeing a video.
 It seems very professional to them.
-My hypnotherapy students use my video in their practices after they graduate.
-It was designed to be used by any hypnotherapist in any office.
-Other hypnotherapists have purchased the tape from us and then recorded their own, using mine as a model.
+My hypnosis students use my video in their practices after they graduate.
+It was designed to be used by any hypnotist in any office.
+Other hypnotists have purchased the tape from us and then recorded their own, using mine as a model.

 Thanks for the question.
 I’m glad that I could help.